Ferdinand Marcos: Sandiganbayan, Supreme Court, and international trials

 On November 9, 2018, Imelda Marcos was found "guilty beyond reasonable doubt" by the Sandiganbayan of seven counts of graft for private organizations set up in Switzerland during her time as a government official from 1968 to 1986.
-In less than 20 days however, the Sandiganbayan listed Imelda's "advanced age" and health condition as considerations for allowing the accused to post bail.
-The Fifth Division's (of the Sandiganbayan) ruling read that "the fact that she is of advanced age and for health reasons, consistent with the doctrine in Enrile vs Sandiganbayan, bail is allowed for these seven cases".
-The Supreme Court of the Philippines affirmed that the family's assets, beyond their government salaries, are considered as ill-gotten wealth.
+In less than 20 days, however, the Sandiganbayan listed Imelda's "advanced age" and health condition as considerations for allowing the accused to post bail.
+The Fifth Division's (of the Sandiganbayan) ruling read that "the fact that she is of advanced age and for health reasons, consistent with the doctrine in Enrile vs. Sandiganbayan, bail is allowed for these seven cases."
+The Supreme Court of the Philippines affirmed that the family's assets, beyond their government salaries, are considered ill-gotten wealth.
 In 1998 the Court acquitted Imelda Marcos of corruption charges from a previous graft conviction in 1993.

 The US Ninth Circuit Court of Appeals confirmed a contempt judgement in relation to the assets of Imelda and her son Bongbong.
 Although on a different matter, this judgement awarded $353.6 million to human rights victims, which was arguably the largest contempt award ever affirmed by an appellate court.